lukemunsch/loreynas-ticket-counter/README.md

 The list of destinations will continue to increase while destinations are discovered and new Aetheryte crystals are installed, which means that the site owners will be able to update and keep materials fresh for the adventurers that want to travel to these destinations as and when they want.

 ## User Stories

+The main purpose for my site is for people to browse through a list of destinations - searchable and filterable to their needs - that they want to go to, add the destinations to a ticket wallet to then checkout.
+The confirmation emails will contain an order number that will be redeemable at any of the Aetheryte plaza around Eorzea.
+Advancing from the basic visit, customer can then also create a profile and store their personal information securely to speed up their checkout process the next time they choose to purchase tickets.

+Upon a secondary visit, customers can then review their previous orders and view them in a recreation of the original confirmation page.
+The users can return to browse the list of destinations or return to their profile to make any adjustments to the personal data saved.

+Email confirmations are primarily used as the customer MUST have an email address and VERIFY the email is correct to be able to log in to the site therefore an email means there is less risk to incorrect email addresses to the registered users.

+Upon all further visits, adventurers can browse through the list of destinations which may be updated periodically to either reflect new hotspots that the site owners feel are more popular or even add new destinations as they are discovered aroud the world of Eorzea.

 I have created a kanban board for this project to help me manage and complete tasks.